NDaruwalla/portfolio/README.md

 AS a potential employer/hiring manager
 I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ```
+## Wireframe

+A wireframe document was created in PowerPoint.
+See attached PDF.

 ## Screen Capture